 In person: at any of our Customer Service Points

-The £5 as week charge only applies to Telcare services and equipment (not the home pods or Florence service)
+The £5.75 a week charge only applies to Telcare services and equipment (not the home pods or Florence service)

 Home and Mobile Health Monitoring